Over 42,000 CRA Accounts Breached: What to Know

 The data encryption market is growing at an unprecedented rate.
 According to the Market Research Future report, the market size will increase to an estimated $38.5 billion by 2030.

-The envelope encryption process involves encrypting your data with a Data Encryption Key, then encrypting the Data Encryption Key (DEK) with a Customer Master Key (CMK).
+The process involves encrypting your data with a DEK, then wrapping the DEK with a Customer Master Key (CMK).

-How exactly does envelope encryption work?
+How exactly does this method work?

 Here's a step-by-step of the steps involved:

 The Promotion of Scalable Security: We all know that the cloud stores vast amounts of data.
 Dynamically securing them requires a fast encryption technique.
-Envelope encryption is fast and provides high scalability to secure large amounts of data across distributed systems.
+This method is fast and provides high scalability to secure large amounts of data across distributed systems.
 It offers an ideal solution for organizations that must store and transmit sensitive data across multiple locations (for example, redundant data backup in different cloud servers.)

 Cloud storage.
 It secures the data stored in the cloud, such as in cloud-based file storage and sharing services like Dropbox and Google Drive.